K-PaaS/application-platform-guide-eng/user_guide/service/pipeline.md

 ![114]
 3. Confirm that the deployment job execution is complete, and verify the history.
 ![115]
-4. As a result of creating and deploying a Cloud Foundry account with the PaaS-TA portal, you can see that an application called 'testtest' was deployed in the application portion of the space in the PaaS-TA portal dashboard.
+4. As a result of creating and deploying a Cloud Foundry account with the K-PaaS AP portal, you can see that an application called 'testtest' was deployed in the application portion of the space in the K-PaaS AP portal dashboard.
 ![116]

 ***※	The deployment Job log/history is visible to the administrator and all pipeline Contributors, but the Run and Stop buttons can only be seen by Contributors with creation and execution authority.***